Search For 'Gay Genes' Comes Up Short In Large New Study

 "It doesn't explain a lot, but it's at least a first step," says Melinda Mills, a sociologist at Oxford University who was not involved in the study.

 The research is the latest effort in a decades-long quest to understand the inherited component of sexuality.
-Studies find that close siblings are more likely to share their sexual orientation, which suggests a genetic link.
+Studies find that siblings are more likely to share their sexual orientation, which suggests a genetic link.
 Previous quests for genes linked to sexuality have been unconvincing.

-The latest research, published in Science, involves nearly half a million middle-aged people from Britain who volunteered to donate blood samples and answer questionnaires for a project called the UK Biobank.
-Scientists paired that with information from tens of thousands of people of European ancestry who volunteered to answer sex-related questions for the U.S. genetic testing company 23andMe.
+The latest research, published in Science, involves nearly half a million middle-aged people from Britain who volunteered to donate blood samples and answer questionnaires for a project called UK Biobank.
+Scientists paired that data with information from tens of thousands of people of European ancestry who volunteered to answer sex-related questions for the U.S. genetic-testing company 23andMe.

 The study didn't focus on a person's sexual identity or desires.
 Instead, "what we really focus on is behavior," says co-author Benjamin Neale, a geneticist and data scientist at the Broad Institute.

-The scientists looked at genetic variants in people who say they have had at least one sex partner of the same sex and compared those to people who said they had not had same-sex encounters.
+The scientists looked at genetic variants in people who said they had had at least one sex partner of the same sex and compared those to variants in people who said they had not had same-sex encounters.
 That provides a limited view of sexuality, because a single encounter doesn't define a person's sexuality.

 The study looked through millions of genetic variants to see if any significant differences appeared.
 It identified just five variants that stood out, out of the millions analyzed.

 The most important conclusion is that "they represent very, very, very small effects," Neale says.
-"Together the five variants account for much less than 1% of the variability in the traits that we're looking at."
+"Together, the five variants account for much less than 1% of the variability in the traits that we're looking at."

 That means the scientists found virtually nothing in common among the people who reported having at least one same-sex experience in their lifetime.
 And the results reveal little if anything about the biology that might underlie these genetic variants.